SpotlightKid/python-rtmidi/INSTALL-windows.md

 You probably need administrator rights for some or all of the following steps.

-1. Install the latest release of Python 3.7+ from
-    <https://www.python.org/downloads/windows/> to the default location
+1. Install the latest release of Python (3.11 at the time of writing, at least 3.7+) from <https://www.python.org/downloads/windows/> to the default location (e.g. `C:\Python311`).
-    (e.g. `C:\Python39`).
 You can install either or both the 32-bit and the 64-bit version.

     In the installer, enable the option to install [pip].
 Optionally, *for only one of the chosen Python versions*, enable the options to add the